 - Comfortable walking clothing, pants/shorts and a shirt

 - Sunglasses (we love Sungod glasses)

 - Bathers to swim in the crustal clear sea

 History of Freycinet and Wineglass Bay

 The Toorernomairremener people and Tasmanian Aborigines are the traditional custodians of this land, and they called this region home for over 30,000 years.

 With modern history since European settlement, the area around the Freycinet Peninsula has been turbulent and tragic however.

-Many people believe that Wineglass Bay got its current name due to the shape of cove.
+Many people believe that Wineglass Bay Beach got its current name due to the shape of cove.